gofynd/asyncio-requests/README.md

       <td>
         <ul>
           <li>post processor indicates an action (file download or delete file or api call or anything) to be done post making the actual API call.</li>
-          <li>function: Takes async function address which is executed after making request - Required</li>
+          <li>function: Takes async callable object/function address which is executed after making request - Required</li>
-          <li>Params: Takes dictionary where key is parameter to the function passed in pre processor and values is parameter value</li>
+          <li>Params: Takes dictionary where key is parameter to the callable object/function passed in pre-processor and values is parameter value</li>
-          <li>similar to pre processor, difference being this is executed after making an API call.</li>
+          <li>similar to pre-processor, difference being this is executed after making an API call.</li>
           <li>Eg - if you want to send the data of a file in the API call and the file needs to be downloaded.
-You can have a file download pre processor functionand have a file deletion post processor function.</li>
+You can have a file download pre-processor function and have a file deletion post processor function.</li>
         </ul>
       </td>
     </tr>